Spondylosis May Be Accelerated By Injury

 - The facet joints that interlock adjacent vertebrae become inflamed and arthritic

 - Osteophytes, or bone spurs, develop in the spinal column

 - The spinal canal and foramina gradually narrow causing nerve compression (stenosis)

 - Muscles, tendons, and ligaments slowly weaken

 Spondylosis can also be accelerated by injury.
 And while traumatic injury can certainly contribute to spinal deterioration, minor injury from repetitive motions, like lifting or bending, and high-impact sports also wear on the spine and can lead to advanced deterioration earlier in life.

-If you suffer from back or neck pain, visit your doctor to determine whether spondylosis or injury is at fault.
+If you suffer from back or neck pain, visit your physician to determine whether spondylosis or injury is at fault.
 In most cases, pain and pain-related symptoms can be managed with a steady course of conservative treatments, including the use of pain medication, physical therapy, and heat/cold therapy.
 Contact Laser Spine Institute if your pain persists after several weeks of conservative treatment, and ask about the minimally invasive procedures we offer to treat neck and back pain.